January 31, 2023

 What is Predictive Maintenance?

-Predictive Maintenance (PdM) is a practice that allows you to plan the maintenance of equipment exactly when it’s necessary, and only for the equipment that needs this, thanks to non-stop monitoring, analyzing, and reporting the state of its components.
+Predictive Maintenance (PdM) - is defined as a practice of planning the maintenance of equipment exactly when it’s necessary, and only for the equipment that needs this, thanks to non-stop monitoring, analyzing, and reporting the state of its components.
 This is a self-sufficient method, however, it is the Internet of Things that caused its breakthrough and widespread implementation globally, by simplifying data collection, analytics, and the use of applications.

 Benefits of Implementing Predictive Maintenance